kaz-utashiro/App-Greple-tee/README.md

     Invoke new command individually for every matched part.

+- **--fillup**

+    Combine a sequence of non-blank lines into a single line before passing them to the filter command.
+Newline characters between wide characters are deleted, and other newline characters are replaced with spaces.

 # WHY DO NOT USE TEIP

 First of all, whenever you can do it with the **teip** command, use